Martial Arts Lesson Plans: Templates, Sample Plans, and Belt Cycles

 Gather practice exercises that support the session intention(s)

-This step is a mind dump.
-Don’t worry about how effective a given practice activity is: if it might support the objectives you’ve set, list it down.
+Don't worry about how effective a given practice activity is: if it might support the objectives you've set, list it down.
 The goal is to have the biggest inventory of relevant exercises to choose from in step 4.

 With that said, as you get better at this process, steps 3 and 4 will blur together because you already have a sense of what exercises best support your goals and objectives, without much extra consideration.
-The added benefit is that it takes less time to complete this step, too.

 Filter out suboptimal exercises and finalize the lesson plan

-At this point, you begin to discriminate between the most effective and least effective exercises in your list.
 This filter is done by trying to match practice activities that best train for an objective to the time slot in the lesson plan for which that objective is being trained.

-For example, let’s say one of your session intentions, or objectives, is to maintain side control.
 There are several exercises where you are challenged to maintain side control at some point, but the best exercise for that will involve something more like a positional sparring game where the game resets if the top player loses his side control.

 The beauty of choosing the right practice exercises is that you can potentially hit multiple related learning objectives at the same time.
-With the example above, one player practices the objective of maintaining side control while the other practices an objective of escaping it.

-Your understanding of each practice exercise’s effectiveness in supporting a given objective will improve with experience and with research.
-If you’re just getting started, don’t worry – experiment, take stock, and continue to tweak.
+Your understanding of each practice exercise's effectiveness in supporting a given objective will improve with experience and with research.
+If you're just getting started, don't worry—experiment, take stock, and continue to tweak.

 If you're a veteran, keep challenging your own assumptions, researching different approaches, and being open to testing new things in your lesson plans.